adamkingenergy/adamkingenergy.github.io/about.md

 - [contact@adamking.energy](mailto:contact@adamking.energy)
 - [LinkedIn](https://www.linkedin.com/in/adamkinguk)

-If you wish to communicate privately, my PGP key is: [455D6A75](assets/adamking-pgp.asc.txt)
+If you wish to communicate privately, my PGP key is: [455D6A75]({{ site.url }}/assets/files/adamking-pgp.asc.txt).

+Details of my professional experience are available [here]({{ site.url }}/assets/files/adamking-summary-cv.pdf).

 ### Published Materials

-Due to standard restrictive covenants in my employment terms, I am not able to record or discuss my trading activites or projects.
-Needless to say, any opinions are strictly personal and not representative of any employer or affiliate.

-All articles are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+All articles on this site are published under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+You are free to copy, modify and republish the articles here, provided suitable attribution is given.

 All published code is written in my own free-time and is released under the [GNU General Public License Version 2](https://www.gnu.org/licenses/gpl-2.0.txt) unless otherwise specified - please check the LICENSE file in the respective repo.

+All articles presented on this site are personal publications, which in no way reflect opinions of any employer or affiliate.
+No article on this site constitutes any advice or inducement relating to any financial matter.